ardalo/digital-platform-development-guide/README.md

 **Background:**
 * Prometheus is the default monitoring solution of the Ardalo Digital Platform.
 Thus every service needs to play well with it.

+### Documentation

+#### [Must] Every Service provides an Open API documentation

+**Details:**
+* Every Service provides an Open API documentation accessible via Browser

+**Background:**
+* With every service providing an Open API documentation it is easy to explore existing APIs using a familiar interface.
+  Familiar because this is set as a standard for every service and thus exploring different services works quite equal.

 ## FAQ